District of Columbia

 Obtained dismissal with prejudice of a False Claims Act qui tam action brought against a defense contractor alleging violations of contract requirements.

 Represented an investment fund as plaintiff in a fraudulent conveyance action against Brazilian construction companies alleging the unlawful transfer of a large amount of assets.

 Represented certain unsecured creditors in the bankruptcy of a large coal company.

 Represented creditors in a dispute with a large Ukrainian power company seeking to amend the terms of its New York law bonds using United Kingdom insolvency law.

 Represented a large defense contractor in an investigation by a U.S. Attorney's Office.

-Represented an automotive executive in an investigation by a U.S. Attorney's Office.
+Represented a business executive in an investigation by a U.S. Attorney's Office.

-Represented two employees of a Japanese company in an investigation by the Antitrust Division of the Department of Justice.
+Represented two employees of a foreign company in an investigation by the Antitrust Division of the Department of Justice.